Natural 2HDMs without FCNCs: MODEL CONSTRAINTS AND BENCHMARKS

-\item {\bf Flavor Observables}: In 2HDMs, even after avoiding FCNCs at tree-level, they could arise at loop-level from the charged Higgs loops.
-Especially constraints from the Belle II dataset~\cite{Misiak:2017bgg, Belle:2016ufb} on $b\to s\gamma$ decays are relevant.
-They require $m_{H^\pm}> 600$~GeV and the Type-II scenario is most sensitive to this constraint.
-After a careful study of the involved couplings, it is possible to show that our two proposed types behave, for this flavor violating transition, in the same way as the Type-II case.
-Therefore, we require in the following that the charged scalar mass should lie above $600\,\text{GeV}$.
-We note that in addition these constraints are quite model dependent and could be relaxed in the presence of more intricate BSM sectors.
+\item {\bf Flavor Observables}: Even after avoiding FCNCs at tree-level in 2HDMs they can arise at loop-level from charged Higgs loops.
+Constraints from the Belle II dataset~\cite{Misiak:2017bgg, Belle:2016ufb} on $b\to s\gamma$ decays are especially relevant.
+They require $m_{H^\pm}> 600$\,GeV.
+The Type-II is most sensitive to this constraint.
+After a careful study of the involved couplings it is possible to show that our two proposed types behave in the same way as the Type-II for this flavor violating transition.
+Therefore, we require in the following that the charged scalar mass lies above $600\,\text{GeV}$.
+We note that these flavor constraints are model dependent and could be relaxed in the presence of more intricate BSM sectors. \end{itemize}